Bodhi Linux: What is it?

 If you’re searching for a new version of Ubuntu that can be easily customized, then you should definitely give Bodhi a chance.
 It has a solid foundation and provides one of the smoothest desktops available.

-When one of the makers Jeff Hoogland released the Bodhi OS a few years back, the distro utilized Enlightenment.
-Truth be told, the name "Bodhi" in Sanskrit signifies "the one with the sense" or “enlightened”.
+When creator Jeff Hoogland launched the Bodhi OS seven years ago, the distro used Enlightenment.
+In fact, the name "Bodhi" in Sanskrit means "enlightened" or "the one with sense."

 The community of developers expected to make harmony between (a) giving only an order line interface and (b) including everything in addition to some customized features.